Max vs. Netflix

 We think it's fair to say that neither Max nor Netflix is cheap.
 In fact, these are the two most expensive major on-demand streaming services out there.

-But for others, Netflix may actually win in the pricing category if you like options.
-Netflix can be cheaper or more expensive than Max.
+But for others, Netflix may actually win in the pricing category.
+Netflix can be cheaper or the same price as Max.

 Max vs. Netflix price comparison